Score-based Membership Inference on Diffusion Models: Introduction

+Recent MIA statistics on diffusion models \citep{duan2023diffusion, zhai2024membership, kong2023efficient, matsumoto2023membership, carlini2023extracting} rely on either measuring reconstruction error along the Stochastic Differential Equation (SDE) trajectory or likelihood estimation~\citep{fu2023probabilistic}.
+We argue that it incurs an unnecessary computational overhead.
+We demonstrate that using solely the output of DM's denoiser $\hat\varepsilon_\theta$ is sufficient to match or even surpass current state-of-the-art (SoTA) attack performance.
+Our method is based on a simple observation that the empirical distribution of an over-trained model will have peaks at each training point, and its gradient vanishes at the smoothed density (Figure~\ref{fig:plots_density_score}), which exposes the membership signal.
+Unlike other generative models, this observation is particularly pertinent to diffusion-based models, where the model output $\hat{\epsilon}_\theta$ explicitly reveals the score function ($\hat{\epsilon}_\theta \approx -\sigma_t\nabla_{x_t}\log p_t(x_t)$) by design~\citep{song2020score,ho2020denoising}.
+Hence, our attack statistic is simply the norm of the estimated score at the test point $x$ across diffusion times.
+More intuitions and a theoretical justification are described in Section~\ref{sec:methodology}.

+Our empirical results show this simple method (\textbf{SimA}) has AUC scores around or above the previous SoTA for DDPM-weightsets~\citep{ho2020denoising} on common smaller datasets, and well above the previous SoTA for the related Guided Diffusion model~\citep{dhariwal2021diffusion} and vanilla Latent Diffusion Models (LDM)~\citep{rombach2022high} in terms of ASR and AUC.
+For large-scale LDMs such as Stable Diffusion, it achieves comparable results to the SoTA.
+To enhance stability, we further propose its Monte Carlo extension (\textbf{SimA-MC}).
+SimA-MC in LDMs maintains its efficacy on high-resolution images without a prohibitive increase in query cost.
+Overall, SimA-MC with 30 MC samples achieves state-of-the-art performance in most experiments, particularly in terms of TPR@1\%FPR.

-In summary, our contributions are the following: \begin{enumerate} \item A derivation of a simple Membership Inference Attack method (\textbf{SimA}), which is a reduction of other methods into a general framework. \item An empirical demonstration that \textbf{SimA} provides top performance on standard datasets and independently trained base models. \item An empirical demonstration that this general class of methods seems to fail on Latent Diffusion Models, for reasons possibly unrelated to the diffusion generative process itself, indicating a gap in the literature. \end{enumerate} All data splits, model checkpoints, training/fine-tuning scripts, and testing code are released on our GitHub repository \url{https://github.com/mx-ethan-rao/SimA}
+In summary, our contributions are the following: \begin{enumerate} \item A detailed derivation and theoretical justification of a simple score-based Membership Inference Attack method (SimA and SimA-MC), which is a reduction of other methods into a general framework. \item An empirical demonstration that SimA and SimA-MC provide top performance on standard datasets and independently trained base models. \end{enumerate}

+All data splits, model checkpoints, training/fine-tuning scripts, and testing code are released on our GitHub repository \url{https://github.com/mx-ethan-rao/SimA}.